ferrance/open-scales-project/civivi-elementum/readme.md

 The non-locking side has a notch in the pivot that serves much the same function as a D-slot would in other knives.

+The edges appear to be chamfered.
+I'm doing a 1mm chamfer with a 90 degree bit.

 ## Setup

-This is a one-sided scale.
+The non-locking side is one-sided and the lock side is milled on both sides.
 I prep this with blue painters tape on one side, then use superglue to secure it to some waste board of the same width as the scale but a little taller.

-Because this scale barely fits in the 1.5" stock I am using, it needs to be lined up exactly.
-Put a bit in and lower it below the stock near the bottom left edge.
-Position the stock so it touches the bit and lightly secure the left edge.
-Then move the bit to the bottom right.
-Push the right edge down until it is touching the bit and lightly secure.
-Go back and forth a few times to make sure that the piece is closely alined with your X axis.
+For the two-sided one, I put the tape and glue on after cutting the first side.

-At this point I use the planer at 2.6mm, 140x42 to get the material to the correct height.
+I was able to find 2mm stock (copper!), so I did not At this point I use the planer at 2.6mm, 140x42 to get the material to the correct height.

-Now raise the bit to about the level of the piece.
-Position it so that its center is on the lower edge.
-It should be about a centimeter right of your left clamp.
-This will be the home position for all of the passes.

 ## Making the cuts